 - Dilated pupils with little or no response to light

 - Sudden weight gain

 These symptoms and behavioral changes can be indicators of SARDS as well as other conditions.
-It’s vital that you pay attention to any change in your dog’s behavior or vision.
+It’s vital that you pay attention to any change in your dog’s behavior or eyesight.
 Pets that exhibit one or more of these symptoms should immediately be assessed by a Veterinarian.
-Your Vet will work to create a proper treatment plan and diagnosis.
+Your Vet will assess your dog’s eyesight and work to create a proper treatment plan and diagnosis.
 Pets with vision loss may even be referred to a veterinary ophthalmologist or other specialist to receive further treatment and testing.

 Acute blindness can be an adjustment for both pets and pet parents.
 But luckily sight is not a dog’s dominant sense, with adjustment your dog will begin to rely more heavily on their senses, usually their sense of smell.
 As a pet parent there are many things that you can do to help your pet adjust to living without vision.

 There are a few simple things that you can do to help your blind pet adjust to their change in eyesight:

 - Avoid sudden changes to your surroundings.
 Once your dog adjusts and learns the environment around them, drastic changes can be even more alarming for blind pets.